 Despite having the greatest share of college students in New England, Rhode Island still falls behind other states in the region on educational attainment indicators.
-In every other New England state, a greater share of adults has earned at least a high school diploma than in Rhode Island, and in every New England state except for Maine, a greater share of adults holds a bachelor's degree.
+In

 2 Poverty and income figures are 2012 estimates; family type is based on 2010 Decennial Census count.